PADI Open Water Course – Fastrack

 Just your manual to get going!
 A £99 deposit is required to book your Open Water training and you will receive your PADI Open Water Diver Manual to start you on your way.
 You will also need to fill out a self certification medical statement.
 You will need to be able to swim 200m in your own time and in any style and perform a safety float (tread water) for ten minutes.

-Everything you need to complete the programme is included in the price.
+Everything you need to complete the programme is provided.

 PADI Fastrack Open Water Diver Programme £399.